probabl-ai/skore/sphinx/user_guide/reporters.rst

 In order for the comparison to make sense, the reports must all have the same test target.
 However, they may have different training data or target; this might be the case when comparing a new model with the current production model, for example.
 They may also have different testing data ($X_\text{test}$), which means the compared model pipelines do not necessarily need to be the same.
-This comparison of testing target is done thanks to hashing of the table.
+The comparison of test targets is done by computing a hash of the arrays.
 Therefore, if the y_test are functionally equal, but have different data types, they will be considered as different.